foundryvtt/foundryvtt/pages/modules.rst

 Pathfinder (Original)
 =====================

-The D&D5e system comes bundled with the base Foundry VTT installation, however you may also access the source code, view open issues, or submit pull requests here: https://gitlab.com/foundrynet/pathfinder
+The Pathfinder system comes bundled with the base Foundry VTT installation, however you may also access the source code, view open issues, or submit pull requests here: https://gitlab.com/foundrynet/pathfinder

 -------